-59. Parkinson hired Dr. Tom Wood of Clearwater Geosciences LLP to conduct "an assessment of the impact of adding an additional 200 inches (1796 gpm) to the [Parkinson Well]."
+64. Parkinson hired Dr. Tom Wood of Clearwater Geosciences LLP to conduct "an assessment of the impact of adding an additional 200 inches (1,796 gpm) to the [Parkinson Well]."
 (Exhibit A9, page 1)

-60. Dr. Wood conducted a pump test between July 28 and August 1, 2011 at the Parkinson Well.
+65. Dr. Wood conducted an aquifer test at the Parkinson Well between July 28 and August 1, 2011.
 (Exhibit A9, page 4) A well located 1/4 mile south-southwest of the Parkinson Well was used as an observation well.
 (Id.)
-The results of the observation well were ultimately not used by Dr. Wood because of concerns of data reliability.
+The results of the observation well were ultimately rejected by Dr. Wood because of concerns of data reliability.
 (Testimony of Dr. Wood)

-61. At the time of the pump test, the depth to water at the Parkinson Well was 32 feet.
+66. At the time of the aquifer test, the depth to water at the Parkinson Well was 32 feet.
 (Testimony of Dr. Wood) The Parkinson Well was pumped at an average rate of 5,117 gpm (11.4 cfs) for four days.
-(Exhibit A9, page 4) Using the Cooper-Jacob solution for unconfined aquifers, Dr. Wood estimated the transmissivity of the local aquifer to be 35,000 ft2/day and the storativity coefficient to be 0.12.
+(Exhibit A9, page 4) Applying the Cooper-Jacob solution for unconfined aquifers, Dr. Wood estimated the transmissivity of the local aquifer to be 35,000 ft2/day and the storage coefficient to be 0.12.
 (Id.)